 Blog Post by outsidesonia - 02/06/2018 09:56:51pm

-The Point: Borrow for as short a term as you can afford.
-Longer auto loan terms can cost you thousands.
-That’s great for car companies, banks, and the auto dealer, but maybe not as good for you.
+The best loan is always the one that fits your budget and financial goals.
+But when it comes to car loan terms, our advice is simple: borrow for as short of a term as you can afford.
+Longer auto loan terms can cost you thousands in car loan interest charges.
+That’s great for car manufacturers, banks, and auto dealers, but not as good for you.

 Definition: A Loan Term

 A loan term is the period of time over which you repay your loan, usually stated in months.